-The following credits must be part of the 60 semester credits or 90 quarter credits required for entrance (Northwestern offers a number of these courses through the Undergraduate Studies Program):
+The following credits must be part of the 60 semester credits or 90 quarter credits required for entrance (Northwestern offers a number of these courses through the College of Health and Wellness):

-Minimum Minimum Quarter

-Subject Semester Credits Credits

-Humanities and 15 22.5

-Social Sciences:

-Philosophy, Religion, General Humanities, History, Art History, Music History, Psychology, Sociology, Anthropology, Political Science or Economics courses are acceptable.
+• , Subject Minimum Semester Credits Minimum Quarter Credits Humanities and Social Sciences: 15 22.5 Philosophy, Religion, General Humanities, History, Art History, Music History, Psychology, Sociology, Anthropology, Political Science or Economics courses are acceptable.
 Business courses and studio courses in art or music may not be used to meet this requirement.

-English: 6 9 English, Composition, Literature or Speech

-Psychology: 3 4.5 General Psychology, Principals of Psychology or Introduction to Psychology

-Biology: 3 4.5 Animal/Vertebrate, General/Human Biology, Anatomy, Physiology or Microbiology are acceptable (no lab required)

-Electives: 33 49.5
+English: English, Compo 6 sition, Literature or S 9 Speech Psychology: 3 4.5 General Psychology, Principals of Psychology or Introduction to Psychology Biology: 3 4.5 Animal/Vertebrate, General/Human Biology, Anatomy, Physiology or Microbiology are acceptable (no lab required) Electives: 33 49.5